 As you emerge from the forest and approach the final ridge, the jagged face of the glacier bursts into view, it’s river of ice coursing behind it.
 We’ll embark on a guided trek to explore an array of glacial features along the edge.
 These features may include moulins, crevasses, and ice caves, if available.
 Because the glacier is in a state of constant change, not all features may be present or accessible.
 Every day is different on the ice!

-After an adventure on the glacier, we’ll hike back on the West Glacier Trail and provide transportation back to your pick-up location.
+After an adventure at the glacier, we’ll hike back on the West Glacier Trail and provide transportation back to your pick-up location.